-Superannuation fund benefit is one of the benefits that employer provides to its employees.
+Superannuation fund benefit is a kind of Pension benefit that employer provides to its employees.
 Since this does not require any contribution from the employee so generally this gets ignored by them.
-But it is important to understand its working and taxation to make the best use of it.
+But it is important to understand Superannuation fund working,rules and taxation to make the best use of it.

 Let’s first understand what a superannuation benefit is and how it works in Indian scenario